 Navacaprant (NMRA-140) is a novel, oral once-daily, selective KOR antagonist in development for the monotherapy treatment of MDD, which is a chronic neuropsychiatric disorder with significant unmet medical need.
 There are currently over 21 million adults in the United States diagnosed with MDD, 85% of whom either do not receive treatment with a pharmacological agent or fail to achieve remission with first-line SSRI/SNRI.
 We are developing navacaprant as a once-daily oral medication designed to modulate the dopamine and reward processing pathways that play an important role in the regulation of mood, cognition, reward and behavior.
 The KOR/dynorphin system is well-characterized and known to modulate depression, anhedonia and anxiety, and represents a novel approach to treating MDD and other major neuropsychiatric disorders.
 Following the completion of an End-of-Phase 2 meeting with the U.S. Food & Drug Administration (FDA) in June 2023, we are initiating a pivotal Phase 3 program for navacaprant monotherapy in patients with moderate to severe MDD consisting of three efficacy studies: KOASTAL-1, KOASTAL-2 and KOASTAL-3.
-We anticipate releasing topline results for the KOASTAL-1 study in .
-In addition, we intend to explore and evaluate the potential of navacaprant as treatment for other neuropsychiatric populations beyond MDD, including bipolar depression, schizophrenia, post-traumatic stress disorder, generalized anxiety disorder, and others.
-We plan to begin these efforts with a clinical trial in bipolar depression that we expect to initiate in .
+We anticipate releasing topline results for the KOASTAL-1 study in the second half of 2024.
+In addition, we intend to explore and evaluate the potential of navacaprant as treatment for other neuropsychiatric populations beyond MDD, including bipolar depression, schizophrenia, post-traumatic stress disorder, generalized anxiety disorder, ADHD, and substance use disorder.
+We plan to begin these efforts with a clinical trial in bipolar depression that we expect to initiate in the first half of 2024.

 NMRA-511 is an investigational antagonist of the vasopressin 1a receptor (V1aR).
 Vasopressin plays a role in the regulation of aggression, affiliation, stress and anxiety response.
 Based on our preclinical findings in non-human primates as well as preclinical and clinical results from third parties, we believe V1aR has the potential to be a promising novel target for multiple neuropsychiatric disorders and neurodegenerative diseases across the spectrum of anxiety, aggression and stress.
-We are currently conducting a Phase 1 multiple ascending dose (MAD) clinical trial of NMRA-511 and plan to advance the program into a clinical trial in patients with agitation associated with dementia due to Alzheimer's disease in
+We are currently conducting a Phase 1 multiple ascending dose (MAD) clinical trial of NMRA-511 and plan to advance the program into a clinical trial in patients with agitation associated with dementia due to Alzheimer's disease in the first half of 2024.

 NMRA-266 is a positive allosteric modulator of the M4 muscarinic receptor (M4R) for the treatment of schizophrenia and other neuropsychiatric disorders.
 Our M4R-positive allosteric modulator program is designed to be highly selective for the M4 receptor subtype of the muscarinic receptor family.
-Muscarinic receptor-targeting compounds have demonstrated clinical validation in third-party trials as an approach to treating schizophrenia (SCZ), with the potential to treat other neuropsychiatric disorders such as dementia-related psychosis and cognitive disorders, where innovation has been stagnant for decades.
+Muscarinic receptor-targeting compounds have demonstrated robust activity in third-party trials and could be a promising approach to treating schizophrenia (SCZ), with the potential to treat other neuropsychiatric disorders such as dementia-related psychosis and cognitive disorders, where innovation has been stagnant for decades.
 Selective M4R-positive allosteric modulators have the potential to deliver the antipsychotic efficacy associated with targeting this receptor subtype, while minimizing the side effects associated with current antipsychotics and other non-selective muscarinic agonists.
-NMRA-266 is in preclinical development and we anticipate filing an IND with the FDA in .
+NMRA-266 is in preclinical development and we anticipate submitting an IND to the FDA in the fourth quarter of 2023.
 We exclusively licensed certain intellectual property rights related to NMRA-266 from Vanderbilt University.